 A common mole is a coloured spot on the skin that develops when pigment cells (melanocytes) grow in clusters.
 The medical term for moles is melanocytic naevi and most adults usually have between 10 and 40 on their body.
 Although common moles may be present at birth, they usually appear later in childhood and increase during teenage years.
 During pregnancy moles often get darker and they can fade away completely from around the age of 50.

-You will see a doctor or Medical Director thoroughly trained in mole removal treatment at your consultation, who will perform a thorough mole check, advising on whether further removal treatment is required.
+You will see a doctor or Medical Director thoroughly trained in mole removal treatment at your consultation.
+They will perform a thorough mole check, advising on whether removal treatment is required.
 You may have specific concerns and questions about the different methods of treatment, which your doctor will discuss.
 The method of removal depends on the size and shape of the mole and will be decided in your consultation.